tytydraco/yessleep/out/Fireflies.md

 What is the secret word for all the goodness in the world?

-You can find it if you know where to look in a churchyard near the Potomac River for a word bottled into three sounds inside a glass jar wrapped by a label with eight letters, like a spinning waltz in 3:8 time.
+You can find it if you know where to look, in a churchyard near the Potomac River.

+There you’ll discover it bottled into three sounds inside a glass jar wrapped by a label with eight letters, like a spinning waltz in 3:8 time, like a buried chest of pirate gold.

 Each letter holds a clue to the warm glow of summer lightning bugs housed inside.

-But to experience gentle summer nights, you must first know the chill of spring and autumn.
+But to experience the warmth of gentle summer nights, you need to first know the chill of spring and autumn.
 Because as Tolkien, who loved riddles, said, “What lies beyond stars and under hills, comes first and follows after” is darkness.

 I write these words in the darkness of a cold hospital room with two books left here by others who didn’t know me, now my only company on Christmas Eve: The Hobbit and the Bible.
 So their words meander with mine.

-The glass bottle knew darkness too, but not in the dramatic way of martyrs like Job or Jesus.
+The secret word knew darkness too, but not in the dramatic way of martyrs like Job or Jesus.
 Hers was in an understated Bilbo Baggins way that appreciates the little things.
 Because my vanquisher of sadness, my breaker of night, was not a grey wizard with the Staff of Moses.
-Instead she was a unassuming little dirty-blond girl, reluctant and unexpected as heroes always are, the hero of my journey there and back again, through Mirkwood, over the Misty Mountains, into the fiery cauldron of Mordor, and on to the Shire.
+Instead she was a unassuming little dirty-blond girl, reluctant and unexpected as heroes always are, the glowing ember to my journey there and back again, through Mirkwood, over the Misty Mountains, into the fiery cauldron of Mordor, and on to the Shire.

 Nobody loved a cozy Hobbit hole more than this hobbit of green pastures, along with her elf dog, Sparkly Wigglebutt.